 7. Tongue Twisters and Reading Aloud

-Tongue twisters are fun and challenging exercises that can help with accent reduction.
-They improve speech clarity by requiring individuals to articulate difficult sound combinations accurately.
-Reading aloud from texts with varying levels of complexity can also be beneficial.
+Tongue twisters are enjoyable and demanding exercises that might assist with accent removal.
+They promote speech clarity by pushing people to pronounce complex sound combinations correctly.
+Reading aloud from literature of various difficulty can be useful.

 Example: